DIVD-NL/web-csirt/cases/DIVD-2025-00041/organisation-instructions.md

 ---
 layout: page
 title: Recommendations for organisations of which email account credentials were found in Operation Endgame S03E01
-excerpt: This page contains recommendation for organisations that have received a notification from us about email credentials that were found as part of Operation Endgame S03E01
+excerpt: Information for organisations notified about email credentials found in Operation Endgame S03E01
 redirect_from:  /DIVD-2025-00041/organisation-instructions/
 ---
 This page is a sub page of the [case file for case DIVD-2025-00041 - Victim Notification Operation Endgame S03E01](/DIVD-2025-00041/), which contains the general information about this case.